rfinochi/pop3dotnet/readme.txt

-Small and simple library for retrieving messages from Post Office Protocol version 3 (POP3) servers with full support for .NET 4.5 asynchronous programming model.
+Small and simple library for retrieving messages from Post Office Protocol version 3 (POP3) servers with full support for .NET 4.5 asynchronous programming model and Windows Runtime.

 How to use

 Connect to Pop3 Server:

 Pop3Client pop3Client = new Pop3Client( );
-pop3Client.Connect( server, userName, password, true );
+pop3Client.Connect( "SERVER", "USERNAME", "PASSWORD", true );

 Retrieve message list: